dom7kim/Chat_with_Images/README.md

 ## Running with Docker

-You can also run the application using Docker, which provides a consistent and isolated environment.
-Here's how:
+For a consistent and isolated experience, you can run the application using Docker.
+Follow these steps:

 1. Make sure you have Docker installed on your system.
 If not, you can [download and install Docker](https://www.docker.com/products/docker-desktop).